-No. Task Person Responsible Date Completed Comments Case Report Forms (CRFs)/Source Documents 1 Confirm that appropriate source documentation is present for all subjects Paper Studies: Confirm that all CRFs have been completed, collected, and the proper legible copies are present in study files 2 Electronic Data Capture (EDC) Studies: Confirm that all electronic CRFs have been completed and submitted to the Sponsor/CRO, as applicable 2 Paper Studies: Confirm that all data clarification forms (DCFs) and queries issued to date have been submitted to the Sponsor/CRO, appropriately resolved, signed and dated by the investigator, and that signed and dated queries are filed with the corresponding CRF page or subject 3 Electronic Data Collection (EDC) Studies: Confirm that all electronic queries issued to date have been appropriately resolved, reviewed by the CRA/SC/DM as appropriate, and closed, where applicable 4 EDC Studies: Ensure that all CRF pages requiring signature have been electronically signed and dated by the investigator Da ata Managemer nt Note: If the site is using a Database mai 5-8. naged by the Sp onsor/CRO or Da ta Coordinating Center (DCC), skip tasks 5 Confirm all data is entered into the database 6 Ensure all queries have been issued, returned, and resolved 7 Once all queries have been resolved, clean and QC the database 8 Perform database lock Adverse Event, Unanticipated Problem, and Serious Adverse Event Reporting/Reconciliation 9 Ensure that all AEs, UPs, and SAEs have been captured, followed, and resolved per protocol, and reported to the appropriate parties (Sponsor, IRB, and FDA, if applicable) according to protocol reporting requirements 10 Confirm that all required follow-up documentation has been retrieved, communicated to appropriate parties, and is present in the study files
+No. Task Person Responsible Date Completed Comments Case Report Forms (CRFs)/Source Documents 1 Confirm that appropriate source documentation is present for all subjects 2 Paper Studies: Confirm that all CRFs have been completed, collected, and the proper legible copies are present in study files Electronic Data Capture (EDC) Studies: Confirm that all electronic CRFs have been completed and submitted to the Sponsor/CRO, as applicable 3 Paper Studies: Confirm that all data clarification forms (DCFs) and queries issued to date have been submitted to the Sponsor/CRO, appropriately resolved, signed and dated by the investigator, and that signed and dated queries are filed with the corresponding CRF page or subject Electronic Data Collection (EDC) Studies: Confirm that all electronic queries issued to date have been appropriately resolved, reviewed by the CRA/SC/DM as appropriate, and closed, where applicable EDC Studies: Ensure that all CRF pages requiring 4 signature have been electronically signed and dated by the investigator ata Managemer nt Note: If the site is using a Database mai 5-8. naged by the Sp onsor/CRO or Da ta Coordinating Center (DCC), skip tasks 5 Confirm all data is entered into the database 6 Ensure all queries have been issued, returned, and resolved 7 Once all queries have been resolved, clean and QC the database 8 Perform database lock porting/Reconciliation 9 Ensure that all AEs, UPs, and SAEs have been captured, followed, and resolved per protocol, and reported to the appropriate parties (Sponsor, IRB, and FDA, if applicable) according to protocol reporting requirements 10 Confirm that all required follow-up documentation has been retrieved, communicated to appropriate parties, and is present in the study files

-Inve estigator Site Files
+Investigator Site Files

-11 Confirm that signed consent forms are on file for
+14 Confirm that signed consent forms are on file for

 11 all subjects

-Reconcile study files with Trial Master File (TMF)

-list.
-For studies where the TMF is maintained at

-the lead site or by another DCC, ensure all

-required documents are present, including

-collection of all required documents from all

-Investigator Site Files, where appropriate.
-These can include, but are not limited to:

-12 protocols and amendments

-approved consent document templates

-IRB approvals

-study team licenses

-study certification documentation and CVs

-laboratory documentation

-Manual of Procedures (MOP)
+12 Reconcile study files with Trial Master File (TMF) list.
+For studies where the TMF is maintained at the lead site or by another DCC, ensure all required documents are present, including collection of all required documents from all Investigator Site Files, where appropriate.
+These can include, but are not limited to: • protocols and amendments • approved consent document templates • IRB approvals • study team licenses • study certification documentation and CVs • laboratory documentation • Manual of Procedures (MOP)

 Standard Operating Procedures (SOPs)

-Ensure reporting of study closure to the IRB and

-13 receipt/filing of study closure confirmation in the

-investigator site files If study was terminated early, confirm notification
+13 Ensure reporting of study closure to the IRB and receipt/filing of study closure confirmation in the investigator site files

-14 of study termination has been sent to all enrolled

-subjects as appropriate
+14 If study was terminated early, confirm notification of study termination has been sent to all enrolled subjects as appropriate

-Confirm that all protocol deviations have been

-15 noted in source documentation and reported to

-the IRB as appropriate
+15 Confirm that all protocol deviations have been noted in source documentation and reported to the IRB as appropriate

-16 Consider appropriate storage of Quality

-Management (QM) reports / metrics
+16 Consider appropriate storage of Quality Management (QM) reports / metrics

-Confirm sponsor and institutional requirements for record retention and notify sponsor when

-17 study files will be transferred to long term off-site
+17 Confirm sponsor and institutional requirements for record retention and notify sponsor when study files will be transferred to long term off-site storage

-storage

-Ensu re the completeness of the following logs: ,
+Ensu

 18 Pre-Screening Log (if applicable)

 19 Subject Screening and Enrollment Log

 20 Monitoring Visit Log (if applicable)

 21 Delegation of Responsibilities Log

 22 Telephone Log

 23 Training Log

 24 Subject Code List

 25 Randomization Log (if applicable)

 26 Investigational Product Accountability Log: Stock Record (if applicable)

 27 Investigational Product Accountability Log: Subject Record (if applicable)

 28 Specimen Tracking Log (if applicable)

 29 Freezer/Refrigerator Temperature Logs (if applicable)